 New definition of citizenship is often offered as a substitute for traditional definitions in which political participation plays a central role.
 Historically, citizenship has been associated with privilege of membership in a particular type of political community, a society in which individuals have the equal right to participate in important decisions to regulate the social life.
 In other words, citizenship is associated with political participation in a form of democracy and reduces the importance of the distinctive political tasks that citizens perform in order to shape and support the public life in that community.
 (Bayat Komitaki et al., 2018).
-Political manifestation of Independence, the Declaration of Human Rights, and the Citizenship of the French Revolution.
+Political manifestation of philosophical ideas of citizenship rights and human rights can be found in the American Declaration of Independence, the Declaration of Human Rights, and the Citizenship of the French Revolution.
 (Basok et al, 2006).
-Finally, it can be concluded that some components of human rights can be observed even by authoritarian regimes, but citizenship rights cannot be considered within the framework of a democratic system and clearly citizenship rights cannot be considered without civil society.
+Finally, it can be concluded that some components of human rights can be observed even by authoritarian regimes, but citizenship rights can only be achieved within the framework of a democratic system and clearly citizenship rights cannot be considered without civil society.
 Thus, civil society is a suitable ground for citizens to participate responsibly in realizing their rights and determining the destiny of themselves and others.
 (Bayat Komitaki et al., 2018).